jeffhuang4704/vulasset/asset-pagination.md

 To initiate a query, use the POST method on the endpoint `/v1/asset`, providing filters and sorting options within the request body.

 **Request Body**
-In initial version 5.3.2 we don't have filter options.
-So the request body is empty.
+In initial version 5.3.2 we don't much filter options yet.

 ```
 HTTP POST v1/vulasset

 Request Body
 {
-    type='image'
+    type='image'    // in v5.3.2, only image is supported
 }
 ```